-Lucretia and Elizabeth had, in London several years previously, vowed to hold a convention about injustices suffered by women, and so while this tea party probably started as a calm affair, it quickly became the launchpad for nothing less than the Seneca Falls Convention, the first women’s rights conference in the Western world.
+Lucretia and Elizabeth had, in London several years previously, vowed to hold a convention about injustices suffered by women.
+So while this tea party probably started as a calm affair, it quickly became the launchpad for nothing less than the Seneca Falls Convention, the first women’s rights conference in the Western world.

 Just over half a century later, tea again linked itself to the women’s right to vote movement.
-One of the legendary hostesses of Newport society was Alva Vanderbilt Belmont; she and first husband William Vanderbilt set the standard for grand homes on fashionable Bellevue Avenue when they opened Marble House in 1892 at a cost of $11 million.
+One of the legendary hostesses of Newport society was Alva Vanderbilt Belmont; she and her first husband, William Vanderbilt, set the standard for grand homes on fashionable Bellevue Avenue when they opened Marble House in 1892 at a cost of $11 million.
 The couple divorced in 1896, and Mrs. Belmont kept the mansion.

 In 1913, Alva had a Chinese tea house constructed on her back lawn overlooking the Atlantic Ocean.
 The red and black lacquered building seated over 100 guests at fundraising teas benefiting her new passion, women’s suffrage.

-A year later, Mrs. Belmont hosted the Conference of Great Women at Marble House where she and her daughter Consuelo, Duchess of Marlborough, gave speeches to those assembled.
+A year later, Mrs. Belmont hosted the Conference of Great Women at Marble House, where she and her daughter Consuelo, Duchess of Marlborough (Blenheim Palace), gave speeches to those assembled.